-Fourth, from a broader perspective, taking Islamic law seriously obligates one to critically examine use of force norms in cross-cultural terms, to define international standards inclusively, and to ensure that problems of cultural or linguistic translation (i.e., concepts of justice or human rights) do not become problems of politics or political interest groups.
-The issue here is that claims for culture have too often led either to an "othering" of Islam on the one hand, or, as in the case of cultural relativism, a means to evade international norms for governing conduct during conflict and to rationalize illegitimate, autocratic, or failing states.
-The modern jus in bello is neutral-it covers both sides in a conflict and is no determination of justice in wars-and, as such, pushes back against cultural relativism of either brand.
+Thus, treating Islamic law as a kind of influential global player in contemporary security challenges provides the added benefit of requiring analysts in international security affairs to contemplate use of force norms in cross-cultural terms and to define such international standards inclusively.154 This benefit includes ensuring that problems of cultural or linguistic translation (i.e., concepts of justice or human rights) do not become problems of politics or political interest groups.
+There is no doubt that claims for culture have too often led either to "othering" Islam or, as that claims for culture have too often led either to "othering" Islam or, as in the case of overzealous cultural relativism, evading often universal standards for conflict and good governance-even while such standards are anchored in Islamic tradition.
+The modern jus in bello covers both sides in a conflict and does not, as such, determine justice in wars; thus, these norms push back against cultural relativism of any brand.
 But Islamic law too offers an antidote to political and cultural abuses of the law in its concept of justice.
-That is, justice in Islam is no western notion of jurisprudential 'fairness' or procedural consistency, but a preoccupation with cosmic reconciliation, the idea that God's epic eye view applies to earthly disputes and that when such disputes are not resolved properly, the result is deeply, socially unsettling.
-Colonial histories, regional conflicts, including the Palestinian question, comprador elites, but also problems of governance, legitimacy, human rights, including state-sponsored political violence and repression, raise
+Justice in Islam is no western notion of jurisprudential "fairness" or procedural consistency, but a preoccupation with cosmic reconciliation, the idea that God's epic view applies to earthly disputes which if not resolved properly, result in deeply socially unsettling results: not only colonial histories, regional conflicts, comprador elites, but also problems of governance, legitimacy, statesponsored violence and repression.
+These issues raise troubling matters of injustice felt personally in ways that tap into, not procedural norms, but large-scale ethical modalities reflective of transitional justice traditions and concepts of truth and reconciliation.
+This Islamic notion of justice is extremely powerful, evident in the Arab Spring uprisings.

-See Abu Bakr's Ten Rules for the Muslim Army in Bernard Lewis, Abu Bakr On the Rules of War (632), 213 ISLAM FROM THE PROPHET MUHAMMAD TO THE CAPTURE OF CONSTANTINOPLE, V1: POLITICS AND WAR (1974), derived from 10th century Persian scholar Muhammad IBN Jarir Al-Tabari (d.
-923), Tarikh Al-Rusul wa Al-Muluk/History of the Prophets and Kings (translated and edited in 15 volumes by MJ de Goeje, 1879-1901).
+^{153.} See "Abu Bakr On the Rules of War," ISLAM: FROM THE PROPHET MUHAMMAD TO THE CAPTURE OF CONSTANTINOPLE, Vol. 1 (Bernard Lewis, ed. & trans., 1974), reprinted from 10th century Persian scholar MUHAMMAD IBN JARIR AL-TABARI (D. 923), TARIKH AL-RUSUL WA AL-MULUK/HISTORY OF THE PROPHETS AND KINGS (translated and edited in 15 volumes by Michael J. de Goeje, 1879-1901).